stjudeDNBBinfCore/sc-rna-seq-snap/.github/ISSUE_TEMPLATE/update-an-analysis-template.md

-## What input data should be used?
-Which project/data were used in the version being updated?
+## What input data and from which project should be used?